-And most of these business owners don’t make it overnight, with very little actually making a successful business long term.
+And most of these business owners don’t make it overnight, with very few making a successful business long-term.
 Only about half of small businesses make it past the five-year mark, according to the Small Business Administration (SBA).
 And after that, only about one in three survive to the tenth year.

 Part of the appeal of owning a business can be the potential freedom that can come with being one’s own boss.
-In fact, studies show that most Americans want to start their own business than work for someone else.
+Studies show that most Americans want to start their own business rather than work for someone else.
 But this freedom and lack of concrete guidelines can be a risk for individuals who are not used to setting their own boundaries.

-According to common definitions of the term, self-motivated individuals are able to accomplish tasks due to their own enthusiasm and interest, rather than relying on pressure from others.
-Business owners who are able to maintain discipline through self-determination may be able to accomplish more success in the long run, compared to those who may be unable to push themselves.
+According to common definitions of the term, self-motivated individuals are able to accomplish tasks due to their enthusiasm and interest, rather than relying on pressure from others.
+Business owners who can maintain discipline through self-determination may be able to accomplish more success in the long run, compared to those who may be unable to push themselves.

 Many businesses fail due to a lack of appropriate financing plans.
-In fact, studies show that one of the top 10 reasons individuals report a failed business is due to a lack of cash (29%) and pricing or cost issues (18%).
+Studies show that one of the top 10 reasons individuals report a failed business is a lack of cash (29%) and pricing or cost issues (18%).

-Being transparent about one’s business finances and having set monetary limits can be the difference between success and failure.
-Individuals who are at the start of their business endeavours, or who may be struggling with current financial imbalances in their companies, can consider applying for grants for small business owners and small business startup loans.
+Being transparent about one’s business finances and setting monetary limits can be the difference between success and failure.
+Individuals who are at the start of their business endeavors or struggling with current financial imbalances in their companies can consider applying for grants for small business owners and small business startup loans.

 Individuals can also consider applying for microloans from non-profits or turning to local organizations that may offer additional funding to minority community members who want to start a business.
-These short term business loans can be beneficial to those who are disproportionately disadvantaged and may not have access to many financial options.
+These short-term business loans can benefit those who are disproportionately disadvantaged and may not have access to many financial options.